Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Compare and contrast the radius and ulna

-and the ulna which extend in parallel from the elbow where they articulate with
+and the ulna—that extend in parallel from the elbow, where they articulate with

 between the two bones is spanned by the interosseous membrane.

-Anatomically the ulna is located medially to the radius, placing it nearer the little finger.
+Anatomically, the ulna is located medially to the radius, placing it near the little finger.
 The ulna is slightly larger than the

-projection of bone which extends proximally from the ulna, the triceps brachii
+projection of bone that extends proximally from the ulna.

-together with the olecranon forms the trochlear notch in which articulates with
+The cornoid process, together with the olecranon, forms the trochlear notch where it articulates with

-notch which articulates with the head of the radius forming the proximal
+notch, which articulates with the head of the radius to form the proximal

 The shaft of the ulna is triangular and